In This Article

 5. Reduces stress

-We all know that exercise, in general, helps to reduce stress, but whereas yoga quietens the mind and HIIT “gets it all out,” barre sits somewhere in between.
+We all know that exercise, in general, helps to reduce stress, but whereas yoga quiets the mind and HIIT gets it all out, barre sits somewhere in between.
 Barre is a mental challenge, as each movement requires a level of mindfulness to stay engaged.
 It’s almost like a form of meditation, as your brain remains intensely focused on each small movement.
 You’ll leave each class feeling lifted and calm.

 6. Better mental focus

 You might find yourself being quick on your feet when it comes to thinking and problem solving after your barre session.
-Similar to stress, exercise in general releases endorphins that keep your mind sharp.
+Like stress, an exercise in general releases endorphins that keep your mind sharp.
 Research has shown the combination of pilates and yoga specifically (which is ultimately what barre is) may improve mental clarity and keep you thinking positively.

 7. Increases overall strength

 Not feeling like lifting heavy weights, but want to improve your strength?
 No problem.
-With barre you're often using only small hand weights (or none at all), resistance bands, and stability balls.
-You also don't have to worry what day of week leg day lands on.
+With barre, you're often using only small hand weights (or none at all), resistance bands, and stability balls.
+You also don't have to worry about what day of the week leg day lands on.
 Barre exercises are full-body workouts, strengthening your arms, legs, and core all in one session.

 8. Improves endurance

-Endurance is more than being able to improve your stamina for future workouts, it also impacts important organs.
-The American Heart Association states that your heart, lungs, and circulatory system stay healthy when endurance activity, like barre, is incorporated in your routine.
+Endurance is more than improving your stamina for future workouts; it also impacts essential organs.
+The American Heart Association states that your heart, lungs, and circulatory system stay healthy when endurance activity, like barre, is incorporated into your routine.
 When you stay consistent with these exercises, you can reduce the risk of developing diseases like heart disease, stroke, and diabetes.

 Barre Workouts vs. Traditional Cardio

-And while weight loss isn’t the main focus of a barre class (you’re unlikely to shed the pounds as quickly as you might from spin or HIIT), you’ll definitely feel slimmer thanks to your improved posture and alignment.
-Your muscles will feel toned, your limbs will look longer and you’ll be standing taller.
-Trust us—once you start barre, you’ll spot a sloucher a mile off.
+And while weight loss isn’t the main focus of a barre class (you’re unlikely to shed the pounds as quickly as you might from spin or HIIT), you’ll feel slimmer thanks to your improved posture and alignment.
+Your muscles will feel toned, your limbs will look longer, and you’ll be standing taller.

 Barre Workouts vs. Pilates

-According to Erickson, mat pilates is a specific regimen based on the work of Joseph Pilates that utilizes the muscles of the core to stabilize portions of the body to increase strength and flexibility.
-"Joseph Pilates called his regimen Contrology, as control of the muscles is the most important factor in his sequence of 34 body weight exercises performed on the mat," explains Erickson.
-"He also created an apparatus like the reformer in order to assist students in their pursuit of achieving mastery in all of the mat exercises."
+According to Erickson, mat Pilates is a specific regimen based on the work of Joseph Pilates that utilizes the muscles of the core to stabilize portions of the body to increase strength and flexibility.
+"Joseph Pilates called his regimen Contrology, as control of the muscles is the most important factor in his sequence of 34 bodyweight exercises performed on the mat," explains Erickson.
+"He also created an apparatus like the reformer to assist students in their pursuit of achieving mastery in all of the mat exercises."
 Unlike Pilates, barre exercises tend to skip the props and use only bodyweight.

 The Best Items for Barre